Protecting and Upholding Dharma

 Please do not look for complete answers or information in these.
 They are fragments of thoughts which deal with only certain aspects of the chosen subject

-There is an ancient saying in India, which many people know.
-It is also mentioned in the Taittiriya Upanishad as one of the teachings from a master to his students.
+There is an ancient saying in India about the importance of protecting and upholding Dharma.
+It is also mentioned in the Taittiriya Upanishad as one of the ancient teachings conveyed by a teacher to his students.
 It says, “If you protect Dharma, Dharma will protect you.”
-This is a powerful saying, which is timeless and still applicable in today’s world.
+This is a powerful instruction, which is timeless and still holds good in today’s world.

-Dharma is a broad term, with multiple meanings.
-It is not just this law or that law.
-It encompasses all laws, duties, responsibilities, moral percepts, principles, beliefs, code of conduct and religious practice that are conducive to an orderly life and orderly world.
-In short, it is the operating system of God's creation, which ensures order and regularity and keeps things in their place.
+Dharma means different things to different people.
+It is widely used in many teachings and religious instructions.
+It is difficult to translate in English because it has multiple meanings, and used in different contexts to denote different concepts..
+In a general sense, it means law or moral instructions.
+However, it is not just this law or that law, but encompasses all laws, duties, responsibilities, moral percepts, principles, beliefs, codes of conduct and religious practices which are conducive to an orderly life and an orderly world in the cosmic order of things.
+In short, it is the operating system of God's creation, which ensures the order and regularity of all movements, mechanisms, laws and processes and keeps things in their respective places.

 Karma and Dharma

 The idea is that if you abide in Dharma, Dharma will abide in you and becomes your armor.
 If you live righteously, the world will be on your side because the world also depends upon Dharma only for its order and regularity.
 Dharma and Karma are interrelated.
 They mutually reinforce each other.
 If you do good, good will be returned to you.
 If you indulge in evil actions, you will be responsible for their consequences.
 Thus, the principle of karma is guided upon earth by the force of Dharma only, and through Karma we practice and preserve the light of Dharma.